PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation_en.md

 Additionally, PaddleX provides three other deployment methods, detailed as follows:

-🚀 **High-Performance Deployment**: In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies (especially response speed) to ensure efficient system operation and smooth user experience.
+🚀 **High-Performance Inference**: In actual production environments, many applications have stringent standards for the performance metrics of deployment strategies (especially response speed) to ensure efficient system operation and smooth user experience.
 To this end, PaddleX provides high-performance inference plugins that aim to deeply optimize model inference and pre/post-processing for significant speedups in the end-to-end process.
-For detailed high-performance deployment procedures, please refer to the [PaddleX High-Performance Deployment Guide](../../../pipeline_deploy/high_performance_deploy_en.md).
+For detailed High-Performance Inference procedures, please refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_deploy_en.md).

 ☁️ **Service-Oriented Deployment**: Service-oriented deployment is a common deployment form in actual production environments.
 By encapsulating inference functions as services, clients can access these services through network requests to obtain inference results.
 PaddleX supports users in achieving low-cost service-oriented deployment of pipelines.
 For detailed service-oriented deployment procedures, please refer to the [PaddleX Service-Oriented Deployment Guide](../../../pipeline_deploy/service_deploy_en.md).